megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 If a description starts off with **Environment Variable Only** then the prompt system will not ask you for the default value.
 Instead, you should run `export VARIABLE_NAME="VALUE_HERE"` for each value you want to utilize before you proceed with the provisioning.

+### Fork / Source Repository

+To use a fork (if you made modifications to the original project), set this equal to one of the following:

+1. Your GitHub username if you forked this project and the project slug is Sexy-Start
+2. Your GitHub username / slug if you changed it from Sexy-Start (e.g. `ProfessorManhattan/Sexy-Start`)
+3. A git remote URL (e.g. `git@gitlab.com:megabyte-labs/sexy-start`)

+* Environment variable: `START_REPO`

+Note, this variable is used by the `bash <(curl -sSL https://install.doctor/start)` command and is not used anywhere in the project itself.

 ### Work Environment

 Set to true if you are setting up a work environment where things like Tor should